-Linda Vlassenrood is an enthusiastic programme manager and curator whose mission is to facilitate understanding and discussion of complex urban issues in stimulating ways.
+Linda Vlassenrood is a programme manager and curator whose mission is to facilitate understanding and discussion of complex urban issues in stimulating ways.
 She organises multi-year and shorter programmes for cultural institutions, municipalities and commercial entities; these may comprise advice, research, publications, workshops, exhibitions, educational projects, lectures and/or discussions.
 She excels at defining a question and then putting together the most appropriate method or process for discussing, researching or designing solutions.

 Her ambition is to involve a broader group than just insiders in the development of cities.
 Her approach is therefore interdisciplinary by definition.
 As a result, she is easily able to bring together different types of designers as well as officials, citizens, researchers and other experts in the Netherlands and elsewhere.
 She brings multiple strengths to her role as a programme manager and curator – creativity, analytical and strategic insight, entrepreneurship, drive and energy.
 In recent years she has focused on data and the smart society and on the development and redevelopment of new cities, particularly in China.